oskwazir/www.omerwazir.com/priv/posts/elixir-101-things-you-can-do-in-iex.md

 date: 2017-04-05
 ---

 If you don’t know what IEx is it’s the interactive elixir shell which is included when Elixir is installed on your computer.
-If you’re new to Elixir it’s likely that you are learning about Elixir from a book or the online docs.
-From what I have seen a lot of Elixir introductory material does not illustrate the extra features available to you in IEx.
 Since this post is based on a lightning talk I won’t cover every single feature but I will mention a few things that I think are good to know.

 ## A few of the things IEx can do for you